For the Sushi Rice

 1 ripe avocado, peeled and thinly sliced

-Meanwhile, put the ingredients for the sushi vinegar into a small pan and heat to dissolve the sugar and salt.
-Strain through a sieve to remove any stock cube residue.
+Meanwhile, combine the ingredients for the sushi vinegar into a small saucepan over a medium heat and whisk gently to dissolve the sugar and salt.
+Set aside to cool.

 Place the steamed rice into a large, shallow bowl.
 Put a quantity of ice cubes into another bowl of similar size and sit the bowl of rice on the ice.
 Gradually pour in the sushi vinegar and mix with a large spatula, cutting through the lumps of rice.
 Do not stir or else the rice will become crushed and lumpy.
 Fan the rice with the other hand while continuing to cut through with the spatula until the rice cools to room temperature.
 The rice will be shiny and sticky but each grain will be separate.
 Cover with a damp cloth and set aside.

-For the sweet potato filling, preheat the oven on Fan plus, 210°C. Cut through the middle of the sweet potato to make ½cm thick discs.
-In a small bowl, mix together the katsup mani, sesame oil, rice vinegar, mirin and vegetable oil to make a marinade.
-Generously brush both sides of the sweet potato discs with the marinade and place on a sheet of non-stick paper on the baking tray.
+For the sweet potato filling, preheat a Miele Oven on Fan plus, 210°C. Cut through the middle of the sweet potato to make ½cm thick discs.
+In a small bowl, mix together the soy sauce, sesame oil, rice vinegar, mirin and vegetable oil to make a marinade.
+Generously brush both sides of the sweet potato discs with the marinade and place on a sheet of non-stick paper on a baking tray.
 Put the tray in the oven and bake the sweet potato for 20 minutes turning them over after 10 minutes.
 Set aside to cool and season lightly with a little salt.

 Heat a little vegetable oil in a small omelette pan and pour in the beaten egg.
 Cook gently to make a small flat omelette.
 Remove from the heat and allow to cool.